cjacker/opensource-toolchain-bouffalo-lab/README.md

 When we setup toolchain, I alreay mentioned the XuanTie RISC-V linux toolchain, and it never used in above sections.
 The RISC-V linux toolchain is only useful for building a linux kernel for C906 core of BL808.

-Although there are still some drivers missing, but linux kernel can boot and work with BL808 already.
+Although there are still some drivers missing, but linux kernel can boot and run with BL808 already.

 Before building the linux kernel, make sure you setup toolchains correctly.